 Holiday let mortgage lenders do prefer properties to be marketed via more established routes such as an experienced holiday letting agent.
 We don’t believe there’s much difference between them and if anything, Airbnb may drive more traffic and guests due to their size and market share, thus improving occupancy.

-However, we do work with a number of lenders who are a bit more relaxed with this new way of letting a holiday property.
+However, we do work with a number of lenders who are a bit more relaxed with this new way of letting a holiday property, including applications from limited companies.

 Can my Airbnb be a Furnished Holiday Let?